-The Board of Directors unanimously recommends a vote FOR the adoption of the Amended and Restated 2001 Long Term Incentive Plan.
+The Board of Directors unanimously recommends a vote FOR the adoption of the amended Amended and Restated 2001 Long Term Incentive Plan.

-Approval of the Amended and Restated 2001 Long Term Incentive Plan requires the affirmative vote of the majority of the outstanding shares of common stock.
+Approval of the amended Amended and Restated 2001 Long Term Incentive Plan requires the affirmative vote of the majority of the outstanding shares of common stock, present in person or by proxy, and entitled to vote on this matter at the Annual Meeting.